Henauxg/bevy_quinnet/README.md

 It currently features:

 - A Client plugin which can:
-    - Connect/disconnect to/from a server
+    - Connect/disconnect to/from one or more server
     - Send ordered reliable messages (same as messages over TCP) to the server
     - Receive (ordered or unordered) reliable messages from the server
 - A Server plugin which can: